 The attraction of a Heartland Ride

-Heartland Rides are known as on-road trails within the Ngā Haeranga New Zealand Cycle Trail network.
+Heartland Rides are known as on-road trails within the Ngā Haerenga New Zealand Cycle Trail network.
 They’re designed to link urban centres and other key tourist attractions and “encourage cycling away from state highways and onto the safer and more enjoyable roads and paths where they will experience quintessential New Zealand”.

 The route will be a Grade 3-4 ride attracting riders who are experienced riders and who are used to riding on rural roads.